Yiling-Huo/yiling-huo.github.io/_posts/2023-02-06-How-to-process-cloze.md

 Pre-process your data.
 Your data should be in **long form** (one response per row), in `.csv` format, and contain at least these two columns:

 - sentence: your sentence frames
-- respons: your participant's response
+- response: your participant's response

 `sample_data.csv` provides some [sample data](https://github.com/Yiling-Huo/resources_huo/blob/main/Python_scripts/Automated_processing_of_Chinese_cloze_responses/sample_data.csv).